renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 ## Introduction

-In [Part 1](http://renatoathaydes.github.io/Learn-Programming-In-Ceylon-Part-1) of this series, we had a look at quite a lot of programming concepts!
-We saw how to get started with Ceylon and its IDE, what types (`String`, `Boolean` etc) and values
-(`"Hello"`, `true`) are, functions (`function add(Float x, Float y) => x * y`), lists (Sequences and Tuples: `[1, 2, 3]`,
+In [Part 1](http://renatoathaydes.github.io/Learn-Programming-In-Ceylon-Part-1) of this series, we had a look at quite a lot of concepts!
+We saw how to get started with Ceylon and its IDE, what types (`String`, `Boolean` etc) and values (`"Hello"`, `true`) are, functions (`function add(Float x, Float y) => x * y`), lists (Sequences and Tuples: `[1, 2, 3]`,
 Iterables: `{'a', 'b', 'c'}`), loops (`for` and `while`), conditionals (`if` `then` `else`), comprehensions (`{ for (a in as) a.something }`), and finally, variadic parameters (`function takeManyStrings(String* strings) => ...`).